jason2506/ckip.py/README.md

     if segmented_result['status_code'] != '0':
         print 'Process Failed: ' + segmented_result['status']

-And the `result` is the a list of objects that represent each sentence.
+And the `result` is a list of objects that represent each sentence.

 Takes the result of the `CKIPSegmenter.process()` for example, the sentence is represented by a list of dictionary.
 Each dictionary contains the Chinese term and the corresponding part-of-speech: